How to increase connection at your gathering

 • Engage everyone in generating questions and ideas using the 1-2-4-all method

-The art of increasing connection in gatherings involves making them more interactive, personalized, and focused on fostering connections between employees.
-By implementing these strategies, you can transform routine events into transformative experiences, enhancing motivation, engagement, and performance.
+The art of increasing connection in gatherings involves making them more interactive, personalized and focused on fostering connections between employees.
+By implementing these strategies, routine events can be transformed into transformative experiences, enhancing motivation, engagement, and performance.

 Lindsey Caplan is a screenwriter turned organizational psychologist who helps HR & business leaders create experiences that boost motivation, engagement, and performance